cq20021111/ELEC330_TurtleInSea/Reports/README.txt

-This folder contains detailed technical report of the robot
+This folder contains detailed technical report and exclusive summary of the robot